-You Are Here goes beyond the stories that are dramatized in the musical or reported in the news, to reveal how an isolated community, with a particularly unique culture and character, connected with the world at large by reaching out to people with extraordinary kindness at a time of great need.
+You Are Here goes beyond the stories that are dramatized in the musical or reported in the news to reveal how an isolated community, with a particularly unique culture and character, connected with the world at large by reaching out to people with extraordinary kindness at a time of great need.
 Those same efforts resonated with people far from Gander, especially the families of the helpers and first responders who died while helping others on 9/11.
 In so doing, the film celebrates Newfoundland’s generosity and compassion, all that it has inspired and the legacy it created.

 Gander citizens were told to welcome everyone from the planes, but they were also told to discreetly treat these people as potential terrorists.
 However, Gander showed no signs of skepticism, racism or fear.
 Rather, they prepared KFC lunch boxes, donated sleeping bags and clothes, and hosted their infamous Irish jig parties.
 They created a 5-day experience that one passenger compared to a trip to Disney World.

-Though this documentary is heart-warming and creates a silver lining to the 9/11 terrorist attack, some of the original bombing footage contains heavy, raw language and graphic material that aren’t appropriate for a young audience.
-However, the predominant themes of Christian love and personal sacrifice award this film Dove-approval for Ages 18+.
+Though this documentary is heartwarming and creates a silver lining to the 9/11 terrorist attack, some of the original bombing footage contains heavy, raw language and graphic material that aren’t appropriate for a young audience.
+However, the predominant themes of Christian love and personal sacrifice award this film Dove-Approval for Ages 18+.

-The Dove Take:
+The Dove Take

-While everyone saw constant replays of the terrorist attack on the Twin Towers, You Are Here provides a never-before-seen look into the citizens of Gander, Newfoundland, who cared for all other air passengers whose flights were force-landed on September 11th, 2001.
+While everyone saw constant replays of the terrorist attack on the Twin Towers, You Are Here provides a never-before-seen look into the citizens of Gander, Newfoundland, who cared for all other air passengers whose flights were force-landed on September 11, 2001.